superwerker/superwerker/DEVELOPMENT.md

 ## Releasing

-We are using the [semantic-release-action](https://github.com/cycjimmy/semantic-release-action), so the plugin determines which version it will cut based on the semantic commit messages (see the format [here](https://github.com/semantic-release/semantic-release)) from the last release until now.
+We are using the [semantic-release-action](https://github.com/cycjimmy/semantic-release-action), so the plugin determines which version it will cut based on the conventional commit messages [format](https://www.conventionalcommits.org/) from the last release until now.

 We do not have local git hooks for this repository, however we ensure the correct commit message with a GitHub action.
 Note: you always modify your commit messages afterwards via [git commit --amend](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)